o-ran-sc/sim-a1-interface/near-rt-ric-simulator/README.md

 Navigate to 'near-rt-ric-simulator/tests'.
 Choose the version to test and use that file for test.

-Use 'python3 -m pytest \<filename>' to run unit test only with no coverage check
+Use 'python3 -m pytest \<filename>' to run unit test only with no coverage check.
+Before running that command, the dependencies which are pytest and connexion should be installed in your virtual environment.
+If the latest connexion version arises DeprecationWarning, you may try to install connexion with version 2.6.0.

 Or use 'coverage run  -m pytest \<filename>' to run unit test and produce coverage data.